For one thing, I love the imagery of being born into the world as a hungry caterpillar, eager to gobble up every leaf within reach.

 Did you know that a caterpillar doesn’t actually spin the chrysalis?
 That’s what a moth does.
 Moths make an external cocoon around themselves that they incubate in.

-Instead, caterpillars shed their outer skin to reveal the chrysalis that’s already underneath there.
+Instead, caterpillars shed their outer skin, which forms the chrysalis.

 The word chrysalis is Latin for ‘gold’ because, although every butterfly species forms a chrysalis of a different hue, many chrysalises are golden.